Sophie Marceau

 The marriage with the director lasted 18 years

 After eighteen years of marriage, the couple separated.
-Rumors suggested the reason was Sophie's affair with Mel Gibson, but there were no further relations between the actors.
+Rumors pointed to Sophie's alleged affair with Mel Gibson as the cause, but nothing further developed between the two actors.
 Soon after, during the filming of "Anna Karenina," Marceau met producer Jim Lemley.
-This union didn't last long, but the couple had a daughter, Juliette.
+The relationship was brief, but they had a daughter together, Juliette.

 Sophie Marceau gave birth to daughter Juliette with director Jim Lemley